 Woman shot in the mouth in Dayton

-May 6—A woman was shot in the mouth early Friday morning in Dayton, according to Montgomery Regional Dispatch.
+May 7—A woman was shot in the mouth early Friday morning in Dayton, according to Montgomery Regional Dispatch.

 The shooting was reported around 3:50 a.m. in the 2900 block of Tubman Avenue.
 The victim was shot by an unknown woman, a dispatcher said.